 - The trick with this recipe is to make the sauce ahead, then time the pasta and scallops so they are done at the same time.
 Depending on the type of pasta you're using it will take different amounts of time, so I'll leave it to your discretion as to when to start the pasta.

-- For the sauce, heat the olive oil in a pan.
+For the sauce, heat the olive oil in a pan.
 Saute the onions until soft and starting to caramelize.
 Add the wine and lemon juice and reduce until thick and gluggy.
-Add the cream and Pernod and turn down the heat to keep it warm.
+Whisk in the cream and Pernod and turn down the heat to keep it warm.

 - Clean and dry the scallops.
 Heat a non-teflon pan over high heat until hot.
 Lightly salt and pepper the scallops.
 Add the butter to the pan and swirl to melt.
 When the bubbling subsides add the scallops in a single layer without overcrowding the pan.
 Sear undisturbed until brown then flip with tongs.
 Cook until the top 1/3 and bottom 1/3 of the scallop is opaque and the middle 1/3 is still translucent.